Next to relaxing at one of our incredible beaches, boat cruises are the most popular activity on Providenciales.

 Along with offering spectacular views of the Turks and Caicos ocean, excursions often include visits to the iguanas at Little Water Cay, and stops on the amazing beaches of Half Moon Bay, Water Cay, Pine Cay or Fort George Cay, and snorkelling.

-Depending on where you’re staying, cruises may either pick you up on the beach outside your resort (if you’re staying in Grace Bay), or (in some cases) offer free transport to and from your accommodation.
+Depending on where you’re staying, cruises may either pick you up on the beach outside your hotel or resort (if you’re staying in Grace Bay), or (in some cases) offer free transport to and from your accommodation.

 Excursions are typically half or full day activities.
 It varies by business, but lunch is often include when the cruise spans the midday hours.